MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 >[!Important]
 >1.
 If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to declare compute nodes.
 >
 >2.
 If you declared URIs in R Server and have upgraded to 9.2.1, the URIs in appsettings.json are still read at startup and stored into the database.
-You can remove them from appsettings.json and manage them using this feature only now.
+You can remove them from the appsettings.json of each web node and manage them in one place with this feature now.

 **To declare compute nodes:**

 1. Log in to the machine on which one of your web nodes is installed.

-1. [Launch the administration utility](#launch) with administrator privileges (Windows) or `root`/ `sudo` privileges (Linux).
+1. [Launch the administration utility](#launch) with administrator privileges (Windows) or root/sudo privileges (Linux).

 1. From the main menu, choose the option **Manage compute nodes**.